chesnay/cs230_projectv2/README.md

 # Knowledge tracing to improve student performance
-This repo contains the code for *Exploring deep knowledge tracing to improve student performance*, a final project for the Fall 2023 sequence of CS230.
+This repo contains the code for *Exploring deep knowledge tracing to improve student performance*, a final project for the Fall 2022 sequence of CS230.

-**Project authors**: Francois Chesnay (fchesnay), Heidi Kim (hyunsunk), and Cameron Mohne (mohnec1).
+**Project authors**: Francois Chesnay (fchesnay), Heidi Kim (hyunsunk), and Cameron Mohne (mohnec1) @stanford.edu.

 ## Setup
 Install Conda